acs2405/LSysGen/README.md

 ## Example L systems

 Example `*.lsd` files are provided in `examples/`.
-You just have to execute the program with the name of the file as its parameter, and optionally a number of iterations.
+You are free to use them in the program with the name of the file as its parameter, tweaking some parameters (see `--help`).

 ## Syntax and semantics